 When you’ve finally found a technology partner – surely the hardest part is yet to come?
 Well, more often than not, choosing a content provider is comparatively easier.

-It is unlikely that the compliance training learning content will need to be written from the scratch.
-As it’s mandated by laws and legislation, there are many different vendors that offer off-the-shelf content.
+It is unlikely that compliance training learning content will need to be written from scratch.
+As it’s mandated by-laws and legislation, there are many different vendors that offer off-the-shelf content.

 What you have to consider is how suitable that content is for your organisation and the needs of your learners.
 As we mentioned at the beginning of this post – every company needs something tailored.
 Read more about this in our Comparison of off-the-shelf vs. bespoke learning content.